IMPORT TARIFFS - LATEST NEWS & UPDATES

 copy-link-to-clipboard Copy URL to Clipboard

-Import challenges are a fact of life for U.S.-based importers.
-These hurdles can frustrate even the most experienced businesses.
+Import challenges are a fact of life that can frustrate even the most experienced businesses.
 From calculating tariffs to ensuring compliance with trade regulations, each step brings its own set of issues.
-Businesses must anticipate these difficulties, and have contingency plans in place.
-Partnering with a seasoned customs clearance service will help you circumvent these challenges.
+Knowing where things can go wrong allows businesses to have contingency plans in place.

 Don’t let import challenges overwhelm you.
 In this guide, we’ll review common import business risks and challenges, and how to beat them.

 Every importer starts out with a vision of bringing goods into the U.S. to grow their business and meet consumer demands.
-Considering the recent growth of imports to the USA, it’s easy to see why.
+The way forward doesn’t exactly run smooth, though.

 Trade barriers come in many forms, and importers must keep a vigilant eye on them to maintain import compliance.
 If overlooked, they can result in fines and disruptions to your business.

-The financial impact of tariffs is direct: they add to the cost of goods, reducing profit margins.
-For example, a tariff might increase the cost of a shipment of coffee beans by thousands of dollars.
+The financial impact of duties and tariffs is direct: they add to the cost of goods, reducing profit margins.
+For example, a sudden tariff hike on coffee from a popular source might increase the cost of a shipment by thousands of dollars.
 This cost either cuts into the importer's profit or is passed on to consumers, making the product less competitive.

-When dealing with customs, importers face a series of fees and challenges.
+Importers currently face a series of fees impacting individual commodities and sources.
 Some are put in place intentionally to discourage high volumes of certain products.
 Others are simply there as standard fees.

 • Bond Costs: Importers must have a bond in place to guarantee payment of duties and taxes.